Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 SECOND AND THIRD YEAR

-- Development of research project, preparation and conclusion of the Ph.D. thesis, with the supervision of distinguished scholars and experts at the University of Urbino and at other international institutions
+- Development of research project, preparation of the Ph.D. thesis, with the supervision of distinguished scholars and experts at the University of Urbino and at other international institutions

 - Presentation of research project and advancement of dissertation work at the Ph.D. seminar sessions held in Urbino